The Enchanted World: Release overview

-The original, first-printing American source publications have received two ISBNs (the second one usually eight numbers higher), but the reason for this is unclear.
+As had been customary with the Time-Life Books series print publications, each of the original US first-edition series volumes had received two ISBNs (the second one usually eight numbers higher), with the lower number indicating the retail (with dust jacket)/DTC copies whereas the higher ones indicate the library binding ("lib. bdg.") copies as specified in the book colophons.
 The popularity of the Enchanted World series, resulting in multiple reprint runs for most of the individual titles, led to the subsequent followup publication of the 1987-91 Mysteries of the Unknown series.